-- (1) Reflects the position held by the named executive officer at the end of 2019.
+- (1) Reflects the highest position held by the named executive officer during 2020.
+Mr. Ward has since left the Company.
+Dr. Williams was appointed as our Chief Executive Officer effective February 25, 2020.
+Dr. Williams resigned as Chief Executive Officer effective April 1, 2021.
+Mr. MacDonald resigned from the Company effective March 26, 2021.
 Messrs.
-Ward, Snow and Weaver have since left the Company.
-Dr. Williams has been appointed as our Chief Executive Officer. - (2) Amounts reflect the aggregate grant date fair value of restricted stock units granted during the relevant fiscal year calculated in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 11 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019.
+Snow and Weaver are not included in this table.
+More information on each of Messrs.
+Ward's, Snow's and Weaver's severance arrangements are included in the Employment Arrangements section below. - (2) Amounts reflect the aggregate grant date fair value of restricted stock units granted during the relevant fiscal year calculated in accordance with FASB ASC Topic 718.
+Assumptions used in the calculation of these amounts are included in Note 11 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020.
 These amounts do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the restricted stock unit or the sale of the common stock underlying such restricted stock unit.
 The grant date fair value was not adjusted to take into account any estimated forfeitures. - (3) Amounts reflect the aggregate grant date fair value of option awards granted during the relevant fiscal year calculated in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 11 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019.
+Assumptions used in the calculation of these amounts are included in Note 11 to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020.
 These amounts do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options.
-The grant date fair value was not adjusted to take into account any estimated forfeitures. - (4) Except as noted in note (6) below, amounts represent amounts payable upon the achievement of pre-established annual corporate goals.
-The Company's Compensation Committee determined to pay Mr. Ward, Mr. Weaver, Dr. Williams, and Mr. Snow annual cash incentive plan awards equal to 0%, 50%, 100% and 50%, respectively, of such named executive officer's target award for performance in 2019. - (5) Amounts shown in the "All Other Compensation" column include the Company's contributions to a tax qualified 401(k) plan and insurance premiums for life insurance and medical payments that were paid consistent with the Company's policies and available to all employees. - (6) Amount consists of a transaction bonus totaling \$200,000 made pursuant to the terms of Mr. Ward's employment agreement. - (7) Dr. Williams was appointed Chief Operating Officer, effective June 25, 2018, and received a pro-rated amount of his annual salary of \$375,000 and his annual cash incentive plan award for his service in 2018. - (8) Amounts represent sign-on bonus payments paid in 2018 pursuant to the terms of Dr. Williams' employment agreement. - (9) Amount consists of an equity award received pursuant to the terms of the named executive officer's respective employment agreement.
-Amounts reflect the aggregate grant date fair value of option awards calculated in accordance with note (3) above and reflect corrections to previously reported values, which used the grant date strike price to calculate the values. - (10) Mr. Snow was appointed Chief Business Officer, effective June 25, 2018, and received a pro-rated amount of his annual salary of \$375,000 and his annual cash incentive plan award for his service in 2018. - (11) Amount includes consulting fees of \$61,355 paid prior to Mr. Snow's appointment as Chief Business Officer on June 25, 2018.
+The grant date fair value was not adjusted to take into account any estimated forfeitures. - (4) Amounts represent amounts payable upon the achievement of pre-established annual corporate goals.
+The Company's Compensation Committee determined to pay Dr. Williams, Mr. Belloff and Mr. MacDonald annual cash incentive plan awards equal to 60%, 60% and 80%, respectively, of such named executive officer's target award for performance in 2020. - (5) Amounts shown in the "All Other Compensation" column include the Company's contributions to a tax qualified 401(k) plan and insurance premiums for life insurance and medical insurance that were paid consistent with the Company's policies and available to all employees.
+The amount shown in the "All Other Compensation" column for Mr. Belloff also includes a payment of \$59,262 pursuant to his employment agreement effective as of February 25, 2020 (further described in the Employment Arrangements section below), which entitles him to an annual housing allowance equal to a net after-tax amount of \$36,000.
+The amount paid to Mr. Belloff includes a payroll tax gross-up of \$23,262.
+The amount shown in the "All Other Compensation" column for Mr. Ward includes a cash severance payment of \$416,667 and \$45,198 paid for accrued vacation. - (6) Amount represents a sign-on bonus payment paid in 2019 pursuant to the terms of Mr. MacDonald's employment offer letter.